 10. Recording.
-Each hearing shall be audio recorded by the University, and the recording shall become a part of the case file in the Office of the Dean of Students.
+Each hearing shall be audio recorded by the University, and the recording shall become a part of the case file in the Dean of Students Office.

 11. Deliberation on Guilt.
 The decision on guilt shall be made in private and shall be by majority vote, based on the evidence presented at the hearing.

 12. Not Guilty Found.
 If the conclusion is that the student is not guilty, the participants are readmitted, the Convener announces that conclusion, and terminates the proceeding.
-Thereafter, a written report is prepared, signed by the Convener, and sent to the Dean of Students.
-The Dean maintains only a single confidential file of material related to the case.
-That file shall be maintained for one year.
+Thereafter, a written report is prepared, signed by the Convener, and sent to the Dean of Students Office.
+The Dean of Students Office maintains the single confidential file of material related to the case for one year.
 No part of that file becomes part of the student's disciplinary record.
 The case is closed, and no penalty may be imposed.

 1. As a member of the institution whose Hearing Panel has made a determination on guilt and/or appropriate penalty, the faculty member is bound by the Panel's determinations and is not permitted an appeal.
 If a grievance has arisen, the faculty member may take it to the appropriate grievance body.